f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   - ***Identification of missing values:*** Missing values are identified and decisions are made on how to handle them (removal, imputation, etc.).
   - ***Data quality check:*** Errors or inconsistencies in the data are verified.

-  Bivariate analysis, on the other hand, is a specific type of exploratory analysis that focuses on studying the relationship between two variables.
+  **Bivariate analysis**, on the other hand, is a specific type of exploratory analysis that focuses on studying the relationship between two variables.
 The goal is to understand if there is a connection between these two variables and, if so, what type it is (linear, non-linear, positive, negative).

   ### Difference Between Data-Driven and Data Science